videocoin/zktransverify/README.md

 * during data decoding, CABAC coder besiders data decoding will encode this data in a new simplified format

 * data format should be defined and should take into account limitations for shift operations

+* CABAC circuit will use this "re-encoded" data

 #### Concept concerns